RVCC-IDMX/template-vsc-profile/README.md

 4. **Create the profile**
    - The Profile creation form will open with the profile contents pre-selected
    - Review the profile contents and click **"Create"** to import the profile

+**✓ Success Check:** You should see a profile named "Web Dev I" in your Profiles list.

 ### Step 2: Activate the Profile